Adventures of Zeleon

 An authoritative female voice boomed through the emptiness.
 It was so loud people above ground could probably hear it themselves.
 Leon recognized the voice as the one who gave the command to knock him out.

 He heard her step his way, until she appeared before him.
 For such a foul attitude, she was very easy on the eyes.
-Her features were soft and feminine, however, for her authoritative attitude she looked to be around Leon's age.
+Her features were soft and feminine, her authoritative attitude is surprising, as she looked to be around Leon's age.
 Her blue eyes pierced through the darkness, along with her light fair skin, while her jet black hair blended in, in comparison.

 "I see you've finally awoken from your slumber.
 Which I will apologize for, it was an ill tempered decision on my part.
 But I simply wasn't in a mood to answer questions while traversing that dust ball of gross landscape.
 I do hope you understand where I'm coming from."